klakor/zaliczenie_selenium/README.md

 Make sure that you have the chromedriver installed.
 If not, you can download it here: https://chromedriver.chromium.org/downloads

-You'll find all required dependencies in test_requirements.txt file.
+All required dependencies are provided in test_requirements.txt file.
 You can install them by running a single command:
 $ make deps

-You can run tests separately or run the whole package using a test_suite.py in '/tests' folder.
-You can also use the command:
+A test_suite.py is provided in '/tests' folder.
+You can run it directly or use the command:
 $ make test

 So far, the following tests are available: